 Depending on their severity, groin strains, we grade them 1, 2, or 3.

-- Grade 2 strains are a moderate severity injury, which may moderately affect your sporting performance and ability to walk.
+- Grade 2 strains are moderate severity injuries, which may moderately affect your sporting performance and ability to walk.

 - Grade 3 strains are severe and will affect your ability to run, jump and hop.
 These injuries may require surgical intervention.